Rethinking Scientific Modeling: Toward Physically Consistent and Simulation-Executable Programmatic Generation: Conclusion

 \section{Conclusion}

-This paper investigates the capability limits of LLMs on the AutoBM task.
-To address the deficiencies of general-purpose models, a domain-specific dataset, CivilInstruct, and a two-stage fine-tuning strategy guided by structural and physical constraints are proposed.
+In this paper, we propose a domain-specific dataset, CivilInstruct, and a two-stage fine-tuning strategy guided by structural and physical constraints are proposed.
 In addition, a physics-aware evaluation benchmark, BMEval, is developed to provide engineering-relevant performance assessment.
 Results show that supervised instruction fine-tuning significantly improves baseline modeling ability and code executability.
 Building on this, physically constrained reinforcement learning further enhances physical consistency and specification compliance.
 Ablation studies confirm the complementary roles of the two stages, with SFT enabling fundamental modeling competence and reinforcement learning reducing physics illusion.
-Overall, the findings demonstrate that reliable AutoBM performance requires domain-specific data, physics-guided model alignment, and physics-aware evaluation, rather than generic reasoning alone.